 So far we have made significant progress.

 At the City Campus Christchurch our $15.9m Whareora (Science and Wellbeing facility) was officially opened by Prime Minister John Key in March 2015.
-The new Kahukura (Engineering and Architectural Studies building) and Te Tumu (the corporate services building) are under construction.
+The new Kahukura (Engineering and Architectural Studies building) and Te Kei (the corporate services building) is also complete.
 Landscaping and way-finding work is progressing, while planning is underway for the new Student Hub and refurbishment work for N&S Block.
-Eventually, C Block (currently Engineering and Architectural Studies) will be demolished to make way for a new Performing Arts building.
+C Block (the old Engineering and Architectural Studies) will eventually be demolished to make way for a new Performing Arts building.

 At Woolston Campus Christchurch three new buildings have been completed and fitted out to replicate industry conditions and facilitate innovative training delivery.
-Another main building is being extensively refurbished with much investment into technology enhancement upgrades.
+Another main building has been extensively refurbished with much investment into technology enhancement upgrades.

-We are currently investigating the regional training needs and facilities required at our South Canterbury campuses – at Timaru, Ashburton, Oamaru and the Washdyke Rural Training Facility – with minor upgrades already completed in Timaru's hairdressing school and in the student services area.
+We are currently investigating the regional training needs and facilities required at our South Canterbury campuses – at Timaru, Ashburton and Oamaru – with minor upgrades already completed in Timaru's hairdressing school, library and in the student services area.